kaciewebster/podcast-recommender/README.md

-# The "Because you listened to ..."
-Podcast Recommender
+# Work in Progress

-## A Content-Based Recommender
+# Welcome to my Content Based Podcast Recommender

 <p align="center">
   <img src="https://media4.s-nbcnews.com/i/newscms/2019_33/2974876/sale_16307_primary_image_wide_9d65e3727a5b232c139fc7a76342993a.jpg">
 </p>

-This repository will create a web application to recommend podcasts that are not the mainstream based on user input.
-Recommendations are determined using calculated similarities between the descriptions, categories, and languages of each podcast.
+This repository creates a web application to recommend offbeat podcasts based on user input.
+Recommendations are determined using calculated similarities between key words that the user will provide and the text description of each podcast.
 Let's get started!

 ## The Data